 We cannot guarantee that any of our or our licensors' patent searches or analyses, including the identification of relevant patents, the scope of patent claims, or the expiration of relevant patents, are complete or thorough, nor can we be certain that we or our licensors have identified each and every third-party patent and pending patent application in the United States and abroad that is relevant to or necessary for the commercialization of our current and future products and product candidates in any jurisdiction.
 Patent applications in the United States and elsewhere are not published until approximately 18 months after the earliest filing for which priority is claimed, with such earliest filing date being commonly referred to as the priority date.
 Therefore, patent applications covering our product candidates could have been filed by others without our knowledge.
 Additionally, pending patent applications that have been published can, subject to certain limitations, be later amended in a manner that could cover product candidates or the use of our product candidates.
 The scope of a patent claim is determined by the interpretation of the law, the words of a patent claim, the written disclosure in a patent, and the patent's prosecution history.
-Our interpretation of the relevance or the scope.
+Our interpretation of the relevance or the scope of a patent or a pending patent application may be incorrect, which may negatively impact our ability to market our products.
+We may incorrectly determine that our products or product candidates are not covered by a third-party patent or may incorrectly predict whether a third party's pending patent application will issue with claims of relevant scope.
 Our determination of the expiration date of any patent in the United States or abroad that we consider relevant may be incorrect, and we may incorrectly conclude that a third-party patent is invalid and unenforceable.
-Our failure to identify and correctly interpret relevant patents may negatively impact to ability to develop and market our products and product candidates.
-If we fail to identify and correctly interpret relevant patent applications that may be incorrect, and we may incorrectly conclude that a third-party patent application and patent for a determine the at third party is easily and correctly interpret relevant patents may negatively impact our ability to develop and market our products and product candid escalates.
+Our failure to identify and correctly interpret relevant patents may negatively impact our ability to develop and market our products and product candidates.
+If we fail to identify and correctly interpret relevant patents, we may be subject to infringement claims.
+Also, because the claims of published patent applications can change between publication and patent grant, there may be published patent applications that may ultimately issue with claims that we infringe.
+As the number of competitors in the market grows and the number of patents issued in this area increases, the possibility of patent infringement claims escalates.
 Moreover, in recent years, individuals and groups that are non-practicing entities, commonly referred to as "patent trolls," have purchased patents and other intellectual property assets for the purpose of making claims of infringement in order to extract settlements.
 From time to time, we may receive threatening letters, notices, or "invitations to license," or may be the subject of claims that our products and business operations infringe or violate the intellectual property rights of others.
 We cannot guarantee that we will be able to successfully settle or otherwise resolve such infringement claims.
 If we fail in any such dispute, in addition to being forced to pay damages, we may be temporarily or permanently prohibited from commercializing any of our product candidates that are held to be infringing.
 We might, if possible, also be forced to redesign product candidates or services so that we no longer infringe the third-party intellectual property rights.
 Any of these events, even if we were ultimately to prevail, could require us to divert substantial financial and management resources that we would otherwise be able to devote to our business.